technix/atrament.ink/docs/atrament-extras/zipped_content.md

 ---

 # Zipped game content
-Atrament UI supports zipped game content, when whole game is loaded into browser as a single zip file.
+Atrament UI supports zipped game content, when the whole game is loaded into the browser as a single zip file.
 The advantage of this mode is instant asset loading at the cost of increased startup time.
-However, it makes sense only for default web export mode.
+However, it makes sense only for the web application export mode.

-To enable this feature, edit `atrament.config.json` and add `zip` option to it with the name of zip file:
+To enable this feature, edit `atrament.config.json` and add `zip` option to it with the name of the zip file:
 ```
 {
   ...